 CAR understands the Defender is coming in at least two variations next year as JLR looks to capitalise on its cult status.
 Our sources suggest there’ll be a 90 and 110 version, and the short overhang here suggests that we’ve snapped the former.

 The new 2020 Land Rover Defender: what you need to know

 We've been busy gathering more details on the new Land Rover Defender, codenamed L851 and due on sale in showrooms in 2020 - bringing the world-famous-but-dormant nameplate back from the dead.
 It is now certain that Land Rover will launch a Defender Sport model, as well as myriad bodystyles - and a battery electric version is in the works too, slated for launch in 2024.

-Earlier this month we published photos capturing the first prototypes of the new Defender on test near the Jaguar Land Rover test facility in Gaydon, Warwickshire.
+In October 2018 we first published photos capturing the first prototypes of the new Defender on test near the Jaguar Land Rover test facility in Gaydon, Warwickshire.
 Before this only heavily disguised, cut 'n' shut test hacks had been seen on the public road and now more pieces of the puzzle are falling into place.